Your Child's Immunizations

 - Measles, mumps, and rubella vaccine (MMR)

 - Meningococcal vaccines

 - Pneumococcal vaccine (PCV)

 - Polio vaccine (IPV)

 Some parents may hesitate to have their kids vaccinated because they're worried that the children will have serious reactions or may get the illness the vaccine is supposed to prevent.
 But because the components of vaccines are weakened or killed — and in some cases, only parts of the microorganism are used — they're unlikely to cause any serious illness.

 Some vaccines may cause mild reactions, such as soreness where the shot was given or fever, but serious reactions are rare.
-The risks of vaccinations are small compared with the health risks associated with the diseases they're intended to prevent.
+The risks of vaccinations are small compared with the health risks of the diseases they're intended to prevent.

 Immunizations are one of the best means of protection against contagious diseases.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2018 KidsHealth ® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com